logo

 4. Data Localization and Secure Infrastructure

-5. Compliance Certifications and International Standards
+5. Compliance Certifications and Global Standards

 6. Privacy-First Platform Design and Partner Support